theekshanawj/js-string-validator/README.md

 - ### Builder

-Builder API will allow a create a template for String validation.
+Builder API will allow creation of a template for String validation.

 `length, max, regex, includes, allow` can be used to build a template (combine these methods in any form suits).